osg-htc/virtual-school-pilot-2020/docs/materials/osg/ex3-submit-osg.md

 1. If not already logged in, `ssh` into `login04.osgconnect.net`
 1. Make a new directory for this exercise, `grid-ex3` and change into it
-1. Use `scp` or `rsync` from [dHTC exercise 2](/materials/osg/ex2-login-scp) to copy over the executable and input file from the `grid-ex1` directory from `learn`.
+1. Use `scp` or `rsync` from [Grid exercise 2](/materials/osg/ex2-login-scp) to copy over the executable and input file from the `grid-ex1` directory from `learn`.
-1. Re-create the submit file from dHTC exercise 1 except this time around change your submit file so that it submits **five hundred** jobs!
+1. Re-create the submit file from Grid exercise 1 except this time around change your submit file so that it submits **five hundred** jobs!
 1. Submit your file and wait for the results